rodo/pg_expulo/doc/quickstart.md

 # Quickstart

-## Usage

-Design to be simple at use with powerful features, running `pg_expulo` is enough once it's configured.
-Some option can change the default behaviour

 Create a user on source database with apropriate privileges.
 We **strongly** encourage you to protect your source database to avoid any disaster.